AdobeDocs/commerce-admin.en/help/customers/login-as-customer.md

 ## Login as Customer logging

-{ee-feature}
+{{ee-feature}}

 Adobe Commerce provides a logging for the _Login as Customer_ actions.
-It lists all sessions where a Admin user accesses the feature.
+It lists all sessions where an Admin user accesses the feature.
 To access the logged actions, go to the [Admin Actions Report](../systems/action-log-report.md).

 You can filter the report setting **[!UICONTROL Action Group]** to `Login As Customer` at the top of the page and clicking **[!UICONTROL Search]**.